A flying Schr\"odinger cat in multipartite entangled states: Results

 \subsection{Multipartite cat states}

 Following the above mentioned protocol, we first showcase the preparation of single-party cat states by reflecting a coherent pulse of microwave photons from the cavity when the qubit is prepared at $(\ket{0}+\ket{1})/\sqrt{2}$.
-We perform quantum state tomography on the reflected itinerant microwave photons conditioned on the qubit state projected to either $\ket{0}$ or $\ket{1}$ with a homodyne setup~\cite{Eichler2011,Eichler2012}.
+We perform quantum state tomography on the reflected itinerant microwave photons conditioned on the qubit state projected to either $\ket{0}$ or $\ket{1}$ with a homodyne setup, considering the added noises introduced by the inefficiency of the detection chain~\cite{Eichler2011,Eichler2012}.
 In Fig.~\ref{cat}A and B we present the reconstructed Wigner functions for even and odd single-party cat states with $\alpha = 1.07$.
 Compared with the corresponding ideal states, we obtain a fidelity of $0.75$ for the even cat state and $0.69$ for the odd cat state.
 As a characteristic of `non-classicality' of a quantum state, the negative-valued Wigner function reaches about $-0.031\pm0.006$ for the even cat state and $- 0.124\pm0.019$ for the odd cat state, which verifies its non-classical nature.
-The infidelity of the prepared single-party cat states mainly originates from the photon loss during the reflection process and the qubit decay/dephasing during the cat stat preparation.
+The infidelity of the prepared single-party cat states mainly originates from the photon loss during the reflection process and the qubit decay/dephasing during the cat states preparation.